Beginners Guide: Starting a Bullet Journal (2019)

 You definitely don’t need to be artistic to start one off!

-If you need help with organization and planning then a bullet journal can really help you plan.
+If you need help with organisation and planning then a bullet journal can really help you plan.
 It’s also great fun if you have a creative side.

 (If this post contains affiliate links please see our full disclosure policy although I have to say I tried really hard to make it interesting and even I struggled to write it so if you really must read it you can find it here)